vimita/Flask_CURD_application/README.md

        Pip install Flask-SQLAlchemy
        Pip install SQLAlchemy

-3 Run the app.py file\n
+3 Run the app.py file

  [ Note: When you first time run app.py file,

         before you run the application run you database script in your virtual environment,

         >> python

         >> from app import db

         >> db.create_all()

         ]